codeandcharts/stackoverflow_survey_clean_24/report/story.md

 #### Operating Systems
 - **Windows maintains stronghold**: Dominates both personal and professional use (20% each)
-- **MacOS more common professionally**: Usage increases from 11% for personal to 15% for professional use
+- **MacOS is more common professionally**: Usage increases from 11% for personal to 15% for professional use
 - **Linux shows professional strength**: Linux distributions (especially Ubuntu) demonstrate higher professional adoption

 ## Work Arrangements & Preferences